 - During state fiscal year 2017, 4,860 families were assisted with emergency shelter and/or HomeBASE diversion assistance, out of the 9,124 families that completed applications for assistance.
 For fiscal year 2016, 5,609 families were approved for EA and HomeBASE diversion benefits and 3,314 families were denied assistance.
 More data on the EA and HomeBASE programs can be found here, as well as in this February 2017 report from the Boston Foundation.

-- For additional data, follow this link to the Department of Housing and Community Development's EA page.
+- For additional data, follow this link to the Department of Housing and Community Development's EA page and see our Basic Facts page.